 According to the American Veterinary Medical Association, U.S. pet owners had more than 157 million companion animals (dogs, cats, birds and horses) in 2012.
 In 2011, six out of 10 pet owners said they considered their pets to be family members, and the average veterinary expenditure for all animals that year was $375.

 Statistics like this point to the fact that veterinarians often enjoy financially rewarding careers.
-According to the Bureau of Labor Statistics (BLS), veterinarians nationwide earned a mean annual salary of $98,230 in May 2014, and the top-paid 10 percent of earners enjoyed a median salary of $157,390 or more.
+According to the BLS, veterinarians nationwide earned a mean annual salary of $98,230 in May 2014, and the top-paid 10 percent of earners enjoyed a median salary of $157,390 or more.

 As in other careers, veterinarians' salaries vary with location, industry and experience.
 In 2014, average veterinarian salaries were highest when they worked for employers classified as "management of companies and enterprises" by the BLS.
 These vets had mean annual wages of $139,230.